What is a blog?

 A blog is a type of web site that includes frequently updated entries that provide commentary, news, or information highlights.
 In some sense, it’s like an informal newsletter, with more interaction between the authors and readers than is possible in a standard electronic newsletter.
 In a blog, readers can leave comments on posts (the equivalent of articles in a newsletter), creating a discussion around the topic of the post.

 What is the purpose of the GLRPPR Blog?

-The GLRPPR Blog is meant to facilitate and encourage networking and information exchange among P2 professionals and others in the Great Lakes region that are interested in promoting sustainability principles in industry and everyday life.
-We hope you’ll use the blog to stay up-to-date on environmental issues and to share ideas and techniques with your colleagues.
-Not everyone can come to conferences for direct interaction with their colleagues.
+The GLRPPR Blog is meant to facilitate and encourage networking and information exchange among P2 professionals and others in the Great Lakes region that are interested in promoting sustainability in industry and everyday life.
+We hope you’ll use the blog to stay up-to-date on environmental issues and to share ideas and techniques.
+Not everyone can come to conferences to network with colleagues.
 Let the GLRPPR Blog bring the benefits of such interaction to your desktop.